-At the end of each semester, special recognition is given to those students in grades 3-8 who have achieved excellence in their academic progress as well as in the Moral Focus.
-An honors ceremony is held as an extension of the opening ceremony.
-Students are given awards based on their individual accomplishments during the previous quarter.
+At the end of each semester, special recognition is given to those students in grades K-8 who have achieved excellence in their core curriculum as well as in the Moral Focus.
+An honors ceremony is held twice a year after each semester.
+Students are given awards based on their individual accomplishments during the previous semester.